| Title: | Seamless 'Nonmem' Simulation Platform |

 input.archive |

 A function of the model file path to generate the path in which to archive the input data as RDS.
-Set to NULL not to archive the data. |
+Set to FALSE not to archive the data. |

 nc |